a2ys/learning-cpp/README.md

 - Implement a C program that checks if a given number is even or odd and prints the result.
 - Write a C program that uses a `switch` statement to display the name of a day based on the user's input (1 for Sunday, 2 for Monday, etc.).
+- Write a C program that generates the Fibonacci sequence up to the 10th term using a loop.

 ## Arrays